Welcome to the parents’ discussion forum.

-Thank you for your post.
 My name is Suzie, online adviser at Family Rights Group.
+Thanks for posting.

-I hope you find this helpful but if you wish to speak to an adviser, please telephone our advice line on 0808 801 0366.
+I hope you will find these helpful.
+Should you wish to speak to an adviser, please telephone our free confidential advice line on 0808 801 0366.
 The advice line is open from 9.30am to 3pm Monday to Friday.